gputtley/INNFER/README.md

 `PreProcess`: Implement discrete to continuous code.

-`Train/HyperparameterScan`: Implement wandb.

-`Collect`: Write a collection worker class, this will work for all collect steps in the innfer.

 `Yield`: Make a yield function file, you should be able to interchange this for something custom.

 `CombinedModel`: Write class to combine models together and incorporate rate parameters.